Intellectual reformers have been much maligned in American history because of their solitude.

 Sinclair also sought to reform their industrial structure and create cooperative relationships between industrial executives, factory owners, and the workers themselves.

 Considering the amount of unemployed at this point in the Depression, Sinclair foresaw a resurrection of industry in California and another victory for the self sufficient American ideal if reforms were to take place.
+The final piece of reform that Sinclair and the EPIC movement advocated was a change in both the process of exchange in capitalism and reforming the tax system.

 Sinclair wanted to repeal the sales tax that became prohibitive for the poor and place the onus of economic sustainability on the wealthy elites by introducing a graduated income tax.